FREE Shipping on orders over $899

 1. Cellular Metabolism

-The production of ROS is a natural consequence of cellular metabolism.
+ROS production is a natural consequence of cellular metabolism.
 During cellular respiration, mitochondria generate ROS as byproducts.
-If this process is not properly regulated, it can lead to excess ROS and therefore oxidative stress.
+If this process is not properly regulated, it can lead to excess ROS and, consequently, oxidative stress.

-Exposure to UV radiation from the sun and tanning beds can generate ROS in the skin, leading to DNA damage and increasing the risk of skin cancer and premature aging.
+Exposure to UV radiation from the sun and tanning beds can generate ROS in the skin, which leads to DNA damage and increases the risk of skin cancer and premature aging.

 3. Environmental Pollutants

-Air, water and soil pollution can contain toxic chemical compounds that promote the formation of ROS in the body.
-This can be a problem especially in highly polluted urban areas.
+Air, water, and soil pollution can contain toxic chemicals that promote the formation of ROS in the body.
+This can be a particular problem in highly polluted urban areas.

 4. Smoking and Alcohol Consumption

 Tobacco and alcohol are known risk factors for oxidative stress.
-The chemicals in tobacco smoke and alcohol can generate ROS and damage the body's cells.
+Chemical components in tobacco smoke and alcohol can generate ROS and damage the body's cells.

 5. Diet and Nutrition